Information about the measures

 • Parliamentary constituencies.

 Electoral areas used for elections to the UK parliament.
-The areas are based on the areas used to elect MPs in the December 2019 general election and do not reflect any of the proposed changes made by the 2023 Review by the Boundary Commission for England
+The areas are based on the areas used to elect MPs in the July 2024 election.

 School type definitions